turingschool/mod-0-project-be/section1/reflection.md

   + #

 4. Explain the difference between an integer and a float?
   + A float is just an integer that includes a value after the decimal.
-Integers are even numbers.
+Integers are whole numbers.

 5. In the space below, create a variable `animal` that holds the string `"zebra"`
   + `animal = "zebra"`